Will My Homeowners Insurance Cover Preventative Tree Removal?

 - Neglect and Liability: If an insurer determines that a fallen tree resulted from neglect (e.g., it was visibly dead or decayed), they may deny coverage for any resulting damage due to lack of preventive care.

-- Coverage Impact: Preemptive removal could potentially impact policy terms if not managed correctly, as it is seen as avoiding or mitigating preventable risks rather than addressing covered incidents.
+- Coverage Impact: Preemptive removal could impact policy terms if not managed correctly, as it is seen as avoiding or mitigating preventable risks rather than addressing covered incidents.

 What Are Tree Removal Endorsements?